Democratic National Initiative

 The Democratic National Initiative (Iniciativa Democràtica Nacional, IDN) was a political party in Andorra.

 History

 Although political parties were not legalised until 1993, the party contested the 1992 elections in the Escaldes-Engordany parish, but failed to win a seat.

-In the 1993 elections it received 15.3% of the vote and won two seats in the General Council.
-In the 1997 elections it saw its vote share fall to 11.4% but retained both seats.
+In the 1993 elections it received 15% of the vote and won two seats in the General Council.
+In the 1997 elections it saw its vote share fall to 11% but retained both seats.
 Thereafter the party did not contest any further elections.
+One of the party's former candidates, Antoni Crespo Travesset, joined the Democratic Party.